-If you want to really keep things realistic you'll have to take into account the population and the economy supporting your army.
-Armies cost an incredible amount of resources, ranging from payment and food for the soldiers to resources for weaponry and transport and so much more.
-This has to come from somewhere, which means your country either has to have enormous stockpiles or a big enough population to build, grow and otherwise provide those resources.
+If you want to really keep things realistic, you'll have to take into account the population and the economy supporting your army.
+Armies cost an incredible amount of resources, ranging from payment and food for the soldiers to resources for weaponry and transport, and so much more.
+This has to come from somewhere, which means your country either has to have enormous stockpiles or a big enough population to build, grow, and otherwise provide those resources.

 Whether you have to gather the resources or if you have them stored will affect how many soldiers you can recruit into your army.
-If you don't have large food stocks you will need plenty of farmers to grow food and/or hunters to hunt food for not just the soldiers, but for the entire population.
-If you don't have many ores in stock you will need miners and metalworkers to create your weaponry.
+If you don't have large food stocks you will need plenty of farmers to grow food, and/or hunters to hunt food for not just the soldiers, but for the entire population.
+If you don't have many ores in stock, you will need miners and metalworkers to create your weaponry.

-The longer a war lasts the lower any stocks you had will get and you might risk running out of both stocks and population due to the war itself.
+The longer a war lasts the lower any stocks you had will get, and you might risk running out of both stocks and population due to the war itself.
 While this all isn't something that is laid out in great detail in most stories, it is something to keep in mind.
-Not only could it play a crucial part in a war, like being forced to stop an ongoing invasion due to lack of resources, but it could also help create a more realistic support system and overall richer world for your story.
+Not only could it play a crucial part in a war, like being forced to stop an ongoing invasion due to lack of resources, but it could also help create a more realistic support system, and an overall richer world for your story.

 Another seemingly small, but actually important detail is how your soldiers are recruited.
-You pretty much have 4 options: voluntary enlistment (job), forced temporary conscription, forced permanent conscription and no conscription at all, so no army.
+You pretty much have 4 options: voluntary enlistment (job), forced temporary conscription, forced permanent conscription, and no conscription at all, so no army.

 Voluntary enlistment is the system used in roughly two-thirds of the world.
 Voluntary enlistment will mean everybody in your army either wants to be there or had no other choice to be there, perhaps due to a bad job market.
-If the majority of enlisted soldiers want to be in your army it means they're likely more motivated and thus training harder to be a better soldier in a shorter amount of time, resulting in a better army.
+If the majority of enlisted soldiers want to be in your army, it means they're likely more motivated, and thus training harder to be a better soldier in a shorter amount of time, resulting in a better army.
 However, your army size will depend fully on how many people choose to enlist, which depends on how important your army is in the eyes of society.
 Is it an honor to join or simply a last resort?